Native Lazy Loading for Images and Iframes

 Pipeline Context & Resource Orchestration

-For a comprehensive overview of how this fits into broader resource orchestration, consult Lazy Loading, Preloading & Fetch Priorities before diving into implementation specifics.
+For a comprehensive overview of how this fits into broader resource orchestration, see Lazy Loading, Preloading & Fetch Priorities before diving into implementation specifics.

 Implementation Patterns & Syntax

 The loading="lazy" attribute provides a declarative, zero-JavaScript mechanism for deferring <img> and <iframe> elements.
-Modern Chromium, Firefox, and Safari implementations trigger fetches approximately 1250px before the element enters the viewport.
+Chromium-based browsers trigger fetches approximately 1,250px before the element enters the viewport on fast connections; this distance shrinks on slow connections.
+Firefox and Safari have their own internal thresholds.

-When precise scroll-boundary control is required beyond this default threshold, engineers should evaluate Advanced IntersectionObserver Patterns for Media to implement custom viewport margins.
+When precise scroll-boundary control is required, evaluate Advanced IntersectionObserver Patterns for Media for custom viewport margins.

-<!-- Production-ready image with explicit dimensions to reserve layout space -->
+<!-- Production-ready image: explicit dimensions reserve layout space -->

 <img